SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-hideCloseButton.md

                 }
             }
             @Tab("watchOS 11 and Older") {
-                The close button is a circular button with a gray background and an `xmark` icon, skipping text.
+                On watchOS 11 and earlier, the close button is a circular button with a gray background and an `xmark` icon, skipping text.
+Hiding it supports controlled dismissal in older watchOS interfaces.
                 @Row(numberOfColumns: 2) {
                     @Column(size: 1) {
                         @Image(source: "Documentation-Styling-SKSheetOptions-HideCloseButton-Showing-watchOS11", alt: "Close Button Visible") {